ThomasHandscomb/ThomasHandscomb.github.io/_posts/2017-07-12-Python_Examples.md

 <div id="wrapper">
 	<div id="blog-page" class="blogcontainer">
 <h3>Introduction</h3> <br>
-There is a common misconception that writing code for data science involves sitting in a dark room and effortlessly typing 60 words per minute of green Matrix-esque syntax onto a vast array of monitor screens.
+There is a common misconception that writing code for data science involves sitting in a dark room and effortlessly typing Matrix-esque syntax onto a vast array of monitor screens.
 In reality coding is generally a slow, non-linear, often frustrating and iterative process involving back tracking, second guessing, Google searching, posting questions on
 <a href = "https://stackoverflow.com/"> Stack Overflow </a> and (most commonly in my experience) copy/pasting and modifying old code that you or someone else has